jasongrimes/hello-docker/README.md

   hello-web
 ```

-Load the app at http://localhost
+Load the production build at http://localhost

 ## Basic architecture